hariuserx/simple-paxos/README.md

 This statement is much strict and directly implies Requirement 3.
 For round i = 0, it is trivial as there is no previous round.
 Lets say that the statement holds till i-1 rounds.
-Now for round i, let v be accepted value by an acceptor from a set Q of acceptors with |Q| >= 2n + 1 (Quorum).
+Now for round i, let v be accepted value by an acceptor from a set Q of acceptors with |Q| >= n + 1 (Quorum).
 Let j be the highest round already accepted from the promises in Q. if v is accepted value in i, then atleast one acceptor in Q in round j must have accepted value v.
 Now lets say that round j has consensus with value v'.
-This implies in round j, there are >= 2n + 1 acceptors with v' and other acceptors in round j can have either a null value or v' as the proposals(rounds) are unique (Every proposer while proposing creates a unique round identifier) and a proposer only proposes one value in a round.
-Now, Q has >= 2n + 1 acceptors, so an acceptor in Q accepting v must be an acceptor in round j with value v'.
+This implies in round j, there are >= n + 1 acceptors with v' and other acceptors in round j can have either a null value or v' as the proposals(rounds) are unique (Every proposer while proposing creates a unique round identifier) and a proposer only proposes one value in a round.
+Now, Q has >= n + 1 acceptors, so an acceptor in Q accepting v must be an acceptor in round j with value v'.
 This proves v = v'.

 **Multi paxos**